 How to calculate income tax

 Calculating your exact income tax is no easy task.
-Canada’s tax system is a warren of baffling codes, 1.1 million words long, that sometimes even confuses call centre agents at the CRA.
-(An audit found that nearly 30% of the answers given to taxpayers by these agents was wrong.)
+Canada’s tax system is a warren of baffling codes, 1.1 million words long.

-A rough calculation can be done by first figuring out your total income minus any applicable deductions.
+A rough tax estimate can be done by first figuring out your total income minus any applicable deductions.
 Then simply multiply your income, per source, by its suitable marginal tax rate (territorial, provincial and federal taxes).

 To get an estimate of your total net income and income tax, use an online tax calculator.

 How to pay income tax online

-You can file longhand, the old-fashioned paper way, or though a free or paid service online.
-Many Canadians choose to outsource the work to an accountant, although learning to do your own taxes can feel like quite an achievement, as if you’ve just cracked some sort of cryptogram, 1,412 pages long.
+You can file longhand, the old-fashioned paper way, or through a free or paid service online.
+Many Canadians choose to outsource the work to an accountant.

-You can pay your taxes by mailing a cheque, or by walking into any major bank with a cheque.
+You can pay tax by mailing a cheque, or by walking into any major bank with a cheque.

 If you prefer to pay online you have three options: